matthewfass/super-secret-2020/README.md

 # SS 2020
 ## super secret event at a super secret location for a super secret person

+- sunday, june 21, 2020
+- 4 pm until dusk, dark, midnight, dawn, mid-morning, noon
+- call 845-663-1232 for location
+- Probably no cell service so be prepared
+- Five mins from lot to water

+## what to bring
+- swim trunks
+- creature comforts
+  - chairs
+  - blankets
+- food
+- drink
+- musical instruments
+- fishing gear
+- camp kit if you like
+- loved ones

+## suggestions

+- sing something
+- dance with abandon
+- teach us something
+  - constellations
+  - ecology
+  - geography
+  - geomorphology
+  - a tune
+  - feasting
+  - foraging
+  - activism
+  - community building

+- read poetry to yourself or to the gathered
+- tell a ghost story
+- tell us what you've been up for the past six months

+## safety
+- safety is a priority
+- do not broadcast this info on radio, print on flyer, mass forward or share on social media
+- event will be entirely outside
+- plenty of space
+- fresh air
+- sunshine
+- breeze
+- set your social distancing boundaries as you need

+## original details
 - sunday, june 21, 2020 at 4 pm
 - starts at 4 - goes til at least 9
 - come and go on your own time